Rarely tested by Drogba or the rest of Galatasaray's stifled attack, but did what he had to do as well as he always does.

 Must have been wondering which malignant deities he had offended to warrant being pitted against Hazard in this mood.
 Was punished by the Belgian every time he ventured forward and could not provide a consistent supply line to Yilmaz or Drogba either.

 The most interesting moment of his night was falling in a screaming heap after a first-half collision with Eto'o.
 Could not deal with the Cameroonian and looked uncomfortable with Chelsea's midfield runners.

 Tormented by Willian's pace and industry all evening and could not cause Ivanovic any serious problems.

-Helped his side win the possession battle early but lacked the guile to trouble Chelsea's organized defensive ranks.
+Helped his side win the possession battle early on but lacked the guile to trouble Chelsea's organised defensive ranks.

 Worked hard in midfield and at least prevented a comfortable Chelsea win becoming a rout, but that was about it.

-Sadly quiet on his big night, made to look every day of his 36 years by a Jose Mourinho defense which knows his game inside out and teammates who failed to support him.
-A wayward scissor-kick attempt and a free kick which hit a 'DROGBA LEGEND' sign in the stand were the main highlights of a subdued return, though he did miss a good chance in the dying minutes.
+Sadly quiet on his big night, made to look every day of his 36 years by a Jose Mourinho defence which knows his game inside out and team-mates who failed to support him.
+A wayward scissor-kick attempt and a free-kick which hit a 'DROGBA LEGEND' sign in the stand were the main highlights of a subdued return, though he did miss a good chance in the dying minutes.